 4. Steak Bites

-- Cube sirloin or strip steak into bite-size pieces.
+- Cube sirloin or strip steak into bite-sized pieces.

 - Evenly coat in Texas Roadhouse seasoning; rest.